Page created on November 15, 2019. Last updated on January 7, 2022 at 22:53

-Codeine is a commonly used opioid prodrug which is metabolized into the active metabolite morphine by CYP2D6.
+Codeine and tramadol a opioid prodrugs which are metabolized into active metabolites by CYP2D6.
 People with reduced CYP2D6 activity will have decreased analgesic effect.
-Rapid CYP2D6 metabolizers are at risk for opioid overdose due to toxic systemic concentrations of morphine.
+Rapid CYP2D6 metabolizers are at risk for opioid overdose due to toxic systemic concentrations of the active metabolite.

 SSRIs and SNRIs:

 The SSRIs and SNRIs are the most prescribed antidepressants.
 Only about half of people who take antidepressants will respond, and 55% experience at least one bothersome adverse effect.
 Many SSRIs and other antidepressants are metabolized by CYP450 enzymes.
 The most important is CYP2D6, which metabolizes paroxetine, fluoxetine, venlafaxine and all tricyclic antidepressants.
 Polymorphisms in the serotonin transporter (SLC6A4), which is responsible for serotonin reuptake, also influence the efficacy of these drugs.

 Nowadays physicians can test CYP2D6 and other antidepressant-metabolizing enzymes before choosing the appropriate antidepressant for the patient.